FreeCAD/FreeCAD/CONTRIBUTING.md

 1. FreeCAD uses the git distributed revision control system.
 2. Source code for the main application and related subprojects is hosted on github.com in the FreeCAD organization.
 3. Problems are discrete, well-defined limitations or bugs.
-4. FreeCAD uses the GitHub's issue-tracking system to track problems and contributions.
+4. FreeCAD uses GitHub's issue-tracking system to track problems and contributions.
 For help requests and general discussions, use the project forum.
 5. Contributions are sets of code changes that resolve a single problem.
 6. FreeCAD uses the Pull Request workflow for evaluating and accepting contributions.